gmc-code/PC-app-development/docs/tkinter_apps/tk_temperature_converter.rst

 .. image:: images/tk_temperature_converter.png
     :scale: 67%

-| This code converts Fahrenheit to Celsius.
+| This code converts Fahrenheit to Celsius temperatures.
 | This code creates a simple GUI application using the Tkinter library.
 | It displays a window with Label, Entry, Text and Button widgets